Sharpness Scoring

 Overview

-When you click Sharpness, RawCull analyses each RAW file using a multi-step pipeline:
+When you click Sharpness, RawCull analyses each RAW file:

-- A small thumbnail is extracted directly from the ARW file — fast, no full RAW decode needed.
+- A small thumbnail is extracted from the ARW file — no full RAW decode needed.

 Running a Sharpness Score